alstat/Yunir.jl/docs/src/man/basic_utilities.md

 encode(ar_basmala) === bw_basmala
 ```
 ## Custom Transliteration
 For custom transliteration, user must specify the character mapping in a dictionary with `Symbol` type for both keys and values.
-By default, the Buckwalter mapping used in Nur.jl is encoded in the constant variable `BW_ENCODING`.
+By default, the Buckwalter mapping used in Yunir.jl is encoded in the constant variable `BW_ENCODING`.
 ```@repl abc
 BW_ENCODING
 ```